SegenVladimir/weather-widget/README.md

 Additionally, the application works with web worker to determine offline mode and caching.
 Also allows you to install the application as standalone

+The app supports Russian and English versions.
+The language is determined depending on the browser settings

 ## Available Scripts

 In the project directory, you can run: